chemfiles/chemfiles/doc/capi/errors.rst

 .. doxygenfunction:: chfl_clear_errors

-.. doxygenenum:: CHFL_LOG_LEVEL

-.. doxygenfunction:: chfl_loglevel

-.. doxygenfunction:: chfl_set_loglevel

-.. doxygenfunction:: chfl_logfile
+.. doxygentypedef:: chfl_warning_callback

-.. doxygenfunction:: chfl_log_stderr
+.. doxygenfunction:: chfl_set_warning_callback

 The return values for this status code correspond to the following enum: